Homepage – Updated 10-24 › Forums › General › Boundary Value Analysis & Equivalence Class Partitioning

 Representing boundaries that exist within a system in a Cause-Effect model (CEM), then automatically generating the test cases from the CEM ensures that a proper BVA is included in the tests!

-For example, let’s say that a website for a golf country club has a set of rules around the Age property of a user profile:
+For example, let’s say that a website for a golf country club has a set of rules around the Age property of a user profile:1.
+If the user is under the age of 18, do not let them register

 2. If the user is 18-25, let them register for the young adult package, no discount